angrykoala/yerbamate/README.md

 * `run(command, dir, options, done)` Will run the given command as a child_process in the given path.
 The options allows you to set callbacks for `stdout` and `stderr` outputs, as well as extra space-separated arguments with `args`.
 The callback will return the execution code of the process, an array with all the console outputs and an array with all the error outputs.

-* `isErrorCode(code)` Will return true if the given process code is an error code, false otherwise
+* `successCode(code)` Will return true if the given process code is 0, false otherwise